-For purposes of subsequent measurement, financial assets are classified in three categories:
+For purposes of subsequent measurement, financial assets are classified in two categories:

-- Financial assets at amortised cost (debt instruments); - Financial assets designated at fair value through OCI ("FVOCI") with no recycling of cumulative gains and losses upon derecognition (equity instruments); and - Financial assets at fair value through profit or loss. - (i) Financial assets at amortised cost (debt instruments)
+- Financial assets at amortised cost (debt instruments); and - Financial assets designated at FVOCI with no recycling of cumulative gains and losses upon derecognition (equity instruments). - (i) Financial assets at amortised cost (debt instruments)

-Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
+Financial assets at amortised cost are subsequently measured using the effective interest ("EIR") method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.